Prahlad-sw/Movie_Recommendation_Engine/README.md

 Web layout has not yet been uploded.
 Is expected to be uploaded soon.

-<-- in Movie_Recommender_Engine.py There are some Datas that are displayed that are insignificant while going through the model. please ignore them.->
+/* in Movie_Recommender_Engine.py There are some Datas that are displayed that are insignificant while going through the model. please ignore them.#/

+/* Hosting the application is creating problem using github.
+As I have a file called similarity.pkl which is of 180 mb. and github requires lfs system to upload the file.*/